openbaton/docs/docs/nfvo-installation-deb.md

 ### NFVO properties overview

-The NFVO is configured with default configuration parameters at the beginning.
-The configuration file is located at:
+After the bootstrap procedure, the NFVO the configuration file is located at:
 ```bash
 /etc/openbaton/openbaton.properties
 ```

-This file can be modified for specific parameters.
+Feel free to modify that file for adding or removing specific functionalities.
 For instance, you can decide to change logging levels (TRACE, DEBUG, INFO, WARN, and ERROR) and mechanisms:
 ```properties
 logging.level.org.springframework=INFO
 logging.level.org.hibernate=INFO